justincorrigible/mcourtot.github.io/contact/index.md

 <u>Required qualifications:</u> Admission to one of the graduate programs above.
 Some computational background, e.g., experience in programming.
 <u>Desired qualifications:</u> Experience or coursework in computational biology.
 Experience in Python and Unix-like environments.

+## Open positions

+Staff positions, when available, are advertised through the <a href="https://oicr.bamboohr.com/careers">OICR careers' page</a>.
+Beyond advertised positions, we welcome enquiries from post-docs and computational biologists.
+Please include topics or projects of interest, possible funding streams and describe relevant experience when contacting us.